Icepenguins101/charms-bar-port/README.md

 * Multi-monitor support (please read <a href="https://raw.githubusercontent.com/Icepenguins101/charms-bar-port/main/resource/helpwanted%2Ctxt">this</a>)
 * Touch-friendly
 * Uses WinRT resources
-* Customizable icons
+* Customizable panels (can be removed through the Registry Editor)
-* Switch between Windows 8.1 Update 3, Windows 8 Developer Preview and a Windows 11 Fluent concept styles on the fly
+* Switch between a Windows 7 Metro concept, Windows 8 Developer Preview, Windows 8.1 Update 3, Windows 11 Metro concept and Windows 11 Fluent concept styles on the fly, or define your custom theme
 * Pin anything to the Charms Bar for easy access

 ## Supported languages